-Data used in developing the 2015 ITP indicated that most Teton County traffic growth since 2000 had been local traffic associated with short trips.
-For example vehicle miles traveled (VMT) on state highways within the Town of Jackson had grown by an average of 2.5% per year from 2000 through 2013, while VMT outside of Jackson had grown by an average of only 0.6% annually during the same period.
-That data supported the conclusion that much of Jackson Hole's traffic growth had resulted from increased short trips within Jackson and other settled places made by driving.
-Many of these shorter trips could have been made by walking and bicycling, freeing up street capacity for traffic flow, especially in Town and in rural villages and neighborhoods.
+Data used in developing the 2015 ITP indicated that In the new millennium, most Teton County traffic growth since 2000 had has been local traffic associated with short trips.
+Figure 3-1 shows that the areas where traffic growth exceeded 2% annually from 2000-2013 were in West Jackson and in Wilson.
+Figure 3-2 illustrates that For example vehicle miles traveled (VMT) on state highways within the Town of Jackson grew had grown by an average of 2.5% per year from 2000 through 2013, while VMT outside of Jackson grew had grown by an average of only 0.6% annually during the same period.
+This That data supports-supported the conclusion that much of the County's Jackson Hole's traffic growth has had resulted from increased short trips within Jackson and other settled places made by driving.
+Many of these shorter trips could be have been made by walking and bicycling, freeing up street capacity for traffic flow, especially in Town and in rural villages and neighborhoods.